 - Minutes of Technical Board meetings will be published publicly within a reasonable time following their approval by the Technical Board.

-The Technical Board described in section 3.2 provides overall technical guidance and direction for DPDK.
+The Technical Board described in clause 3.2 provides overall technical guidance and direction for DPDK.

-Beyond that, each sub-project within DPDK shall be responsible for its own technical governance and technical decision making, including issues such as:
+Beyond that, each hosted DPDK shall be responsible for its own technical governance and technical decision making.

 - Determining the process and tools to be used for development, CI, validation etc.